klok0693/demo/documentation/testing_strategy.md

 - Tests focus on interesting or non-trivial aspects of the system
 - Emphasis is placed on architectural correctness, interaction safety, and integration behavior
 - The current number of tests is intentionally limited

-This reflects the exploratory, research-oriented nature of the project.